-Polldaddy is a website that allows you to create, distribute, and interpret the results of polls, surveys, quizzes and ratings.
-Polldaddy is an easy to use assessment tool that will change the way you teach for the better; check it out today by clicking here.
+Crowdsignal, formerly Polldaddy*, is a website that allows you to create, distribute, and interpret the results of polls, surveys, quizzes, and ratings.
+Crowdsignal is an easy to use assessment tool that will change the way you teach for the better; check it out today by clicking here.

-PollDaddy was created originally in Ireland, but has since been bought by Automattic Inc. An account is required at set up and you can choose from three packages ranging from free to $899 a year.
+PollDaddy was created originally in Ireland, but has since been bought by Automattic Inc. An account is required at set up and you can choose from multiple pricing plans.
 This site is great for creating quick assessments to be used at the beginning, in the middle, or at the end of a lesson or class.
-The quizzes, polls and surveys have a variety of question styles and you can quickly and easily view the results to improve your instruction.
+The quizzes, polls, and surveys have a variety of question styles and you can quickly and easily view the results to improve your instruction.
 You can even share the results to help your students become more self-reflective learners.

 There are several account options that range in price.
 The free Polldaddy account does not cost money, it contains polldaddy links (self-advertising) in the content and allows you to generate basic reports for polls, quizzes, and surveys.
-The professional account costs $200 a year and does not contain polldaddy links in the content.
+The premium account costs $180 a year and does not contain polldaddy ads in the polls.
 It also allows more advanced reports to be generated for polls, quizzes, and surveys.
-And finally there is a corporate account that costs $899 a year and has the same features as the professional account except that it allows up to 10 users (people who are able to create polls) rather than one which both the free and professional accounts are limited to.

 Polldaddy is very easily distributed in a variety of ways that make it accessible through multiple devices including phones, tablets, and computers.
 You can distribute a poll, quiz, or survey on a website, via Facebook or Twitter, through email, or by using the iPad App available in the apple store.